wulukewu/ncu-campus-qa-bot/crawler/adm/tution/README.md

 - `--insecure`: Disable SSL certificate verification (use with caution, only if you encounter SSL errors).
 - `--ca-bundle`: Path to a custom CA bundle file to use for verification.
 - `--quiet`: Reduce output verbosity.
+- `--no-metadata`: Do not write the metadata.json file.

 ### Example with `--insecure`